ImageMagick/Usage-Markdown/filter/index.md

 (See [Nyquist-Shannon sampling theorem](http://en.wikipedia.org/wiki/Nyquist-Shannon_sampling_theorem#Application_+to_multivariable_signals_and_images)).

 [![\[IM Output\]](graph_sinc.gif)](graph_sinc.jpg) The *Sinc()* being mathematically perfect has some special features that I would like to point out.
-First at every integer distance from the weighting function for the filter becomes zero.
+First, at every integer distance from the weighting function, the filter becomes zero.
 This is very important as it means that the filter does not blur the image more than necessary (unlike [Gaussian Filters](#gaussian)).
 It also means if an image is resampled without resizing (a "no-op" resize) the image remains completely unaffected by the filter.
-It is thus a interpolative filter though a very complex one.
+It is thus an interpolative filter, though a very complex one.

 The *Jinc()* function is closely related to *Sinc()*, and has proprieties that make it useful as a filter for 2-dimensional filtering, such as used by the [General Image Distortion Operator](../distorts/#distort).
 More about this function later in [Cylindrical Filters](#cylindrical).
-For now just note that it could also be used as the base function for [Windowed Jinc Filters](#jinc).
+For now, just note that it could also be used as the base function for [Windowed Jinc Filters](#jinc).

 The other major difference between *Sinc()* and *Jinc()* based filters and previous filters we have looked at is that many of the weights are negative.
 That is, they will subtract some of the nearby color pixels from the final color, for each pixel in the image.

 This may seem a little strange, but it results in a strong sharpening of the edges of objects.
-Of course any negative weights generally need to be offset by lots more positive weights further along the curve, which produces the wave like function you see extending out a long range from the sampling point.
+Of course, any negative weights generally need to be offset by lots more positive weights further along the curve, which produces the wave like function you see extending out a long distance from the sampling point.

-These extra 'lobes' of positive (and negative) weights causes [ringing](#ringing) artefacts in images which contain very strong color boundaries, such as in high contrast line drawings, or boundary such as a red roof to a blue sky.
+These extra 'lobes' of positive (and negative) weights cause [ringing](#ringing) artefacts in images which contain very strong color boundaries, such as in high contrast line drawings, or at boundaries such as a red roof beside a blue sky.
-These ringing effects can become even more pronounced if filters based on these functions is applied improperly.
+These ringing effects can become even more pronounced if filters based on these functions are applied improperly.

 #### Windowing Functions

-Unfortunately this function is also IIR (Infinite Impulse Response) function, That is to say it has effects going all the way to infinities, just like the [Gaussian Filter](#gaussian) previously.
+Unfortunately, this function is also an IIR (Infinite Impulse Response) function.
+That is to say, it has effects going all the way to infinities, just like the [Gaussian Filter](#gaussian) previously.

 This means that to use 'Sinc', you would need to generate a weighted average of every pixel in the image (and beyond) in order to create the best representation for each and every new pixel in the destination image.
 This is prohibitively expensive, making the direct use of these perfect filters impractical.